SAS-DHRH/dhcc-toolkit/content/toolkit/minimal-computing.md

 ### Consider mobile-first design {#mobile-first}

-Many users throughout the world access internet content through mobile phones, so a mobile-friendly design ensures more access as well as a lightweight design.
+Many users throughout the world access internet content through mobile phones on slower, less reliable connections, so a mobile-friendly design ensures better accessibility as well as a lightweight design.
 Loading an image or watching a video on a phone uses less energy than on a great big screen.

+In general, this means taking everything in this page together, and conducting testing on at least a handful of devices (such as a phone and a tablet) to check how they respond.
+Simpler, less detailed designs can improve accessibility and navigation, which in turn can lead to fewer page loads and less data usage all round.

 ### Reduce client-side features (i.e. JavaScript) {#client-side}